-But for small business owners who don’t have much experience promoting their business online may be asking – how does SEO work?
+But for small business SEO with owners who don’t have much experience promoting their businesses online, they may be asking – how does SEO work?
 After all, although the basic idea behind SEO may be clear, the exact process of how search engines work and how to get SEO working in your favor remain blurry.

 Here’s the good news.
 While there are over 200 factors related to the search algorithm, modern marketers don’t need to memorize every nuance of SEO.

 What is SEO?